UCSBCarpentry/CustomDC-R/_episodes/03-starting-with-data.md

 > ~~~
 > {: .language-r}
 >
-> Data citation increases reproducibility, which benefits both data users and producers.
-Along with getting the proper credit, citations helps data producers keep a bibliographic record of publications and usage which references the cited data.
+> Citation increases reproducibility, which benefits both users and producers.
+Along with getting the proper credit, citations helps producers keep a bibliographic record of publications and usage which references the cited tools and data.
 >
-> Because datasets are easier to find with consistent and proper data citation, this practice also encourages reuse of the data for new studies.
+> Because datasets are easier to find with consistent, proper citation of packages and data citation, this practice also encourages reuse of the data for new studies.
 >
 > This data was originally published in:
 >